yafred/chess-explorer-go/README.md

   * Download the executable for your platform from the [releases page](https://github.com/yafred/chess-explorer-go/releases)
   * Follow instructions below replacing `{command}` with `chess-explorer-{os}-{arch}`

-## Alternative 2: Using source code
+## Alternative 2: using source code
   * Install [Golang](https://golang.org/doc/install)
   * `git clone https://github.com/yafred/chess-explorer.git`
   * Open a cmd console and go to the root of the source code directory (where you can see LICENSE, README.md, main.go)